hertzmann/hertzmann.github.io/_posts/2021-04-19-questons-for-computational-creativity.md

 Why isn't this computer graphics/NLP/HCI?
 =====

+The technical content of the CC papers I've read looks to me like it could have fit into the traditional research areas.
+Nothing about this work seems specific to CC research.
+For example, some papers present algorithms for synthesizing artistic images, which is common in computer graphics research.
+[HCI research has an extensive history of directly studying human creativity and how computers can support it](https://dl.acm.org/doi/abs/10.1145/1323688.1323689).

 I would imagine that research in CC would aim to produce _general-purpose CC_ algorithms, akin to how numerical optimization research has produced optimization algorithms for broad classes of problems.
 Maybe these CC algorithms would employ human-like behaviors and strategies (finding disparate connections, exploring the boundaries and hidden assumptions of the problem), maybe not.
 But I haven't seen any work like this at CC conferences.
 This could be because I haven't read many CC papers.

-([Open-ended search](https://www.springer.com/gp/book/9783319155234) seems very intriguing, yet I haven't seen it explored in the CC literature that I've looked at.
+[Open-ended search](https://www.springer.com/gp/book/9783319155234) seems very intriguing, yet I haven't seen it explored in the CC literature that I've looked at.
 Also, while Stanley and Lehman make very persuasive arguments that open-ended search isn't just optimization, operationalizing that seems extremely slippery.
-Nonetheless, I find it intriguing and have some vague research ideas based on it.)
+Nonetheless, I find it intriguing and have some vague research ideas based on it.

-The technical content of the CC papers I've read looks to me like it could have fit into the traditional research areas.
-Nothing about this work seems specific to CC research.
-For example, some papers present algorithms for synthesizing artistic images, which is common in computer graphics research.
-[HCI research has an extensive history of directly studying human creativity and how computers can support it](https://dl.acm.org/doi/abs/10.1145/1323688.1323689).